 Puppy raisers are the cornerstone of our training program at Guide Dogs of America.
-At the heart of every successful guide dog or service dog team is a puppy raiser who embraced the opportunity to raise a special puppy, teach them to feel safe in the world, and help them learn the skills necessary to become a well-mannered canine citizen.
+At the heart of every successful guide dog and service dog team is a puppy raiser who embraced the opportunity to raise a special puppy, teach them to feel safe in the world, and help them learn the skills necessary to become a well-mannered canine citizen.